remla24-02/operation/README.md

 kubectl -n kube-system describe secret $(kubectl -n kube-system get secret | awk '/^microk8s-dashboard-token-/{print $1}') | awk '$1=="token:"{print $2}'
 ```

+#### Sticky sessions
+The web application has sticky sessions enabled.
+This means you will either get the stable release or the canary release.
+If you'd like to test this, remove the cookies before refreshing.
+You might need to do this multiple times as the canary build will only show 10% of the time.

 ## Kubernetes

 ### Manual Deployment